axibase/atsd-use-cases/chart-of-the-day/world-progress-explorer/README.md

 | Saudi Arabia                 | 5.84                      | 32.28                     | 453.01                   |
 | Jordan                       | 1.72                      | 9.46                      | 450.10                   |

 > Many of these oil-rich countries discovered their vast supplies of natural resources earlier than the 1970s but did not achieve independence to fully control them until 1971.
-Qatar, Bahrain, the UAE, and Oman achieved independence in 1971 and have since then vastly expanded their oil production capabilities including inviting large numbers of foreign national into the country to either develop or oversee the continued expansion of an industry which is responsible for the overwhelming majority of the GDP of each country.
+Qatar, Bahrain, the United Arab Emirates, and Oman achieved independence in 1971 and have since then vastly expanded their oil production capabilities including inviting large numbers of foreign national into the country to either develop or oversee the continued expansion of an industry which is responsible for the overwhelming majority of the GDP of each country.

 The table below shows the percent of foreigners in selected countries above where the figure is significant: